mikestok/lasdb/README.md

     heroku config:add USERNAME='username' --app whatever
     heroku config:add SECRET='secret' --app whatever

 As this is using basic auth we need to force the use of SSL, and this in turn assumes the Piggyback SSL addon has been added on in Heroku.

+## Entity Relationship Diagram

+_On a Mac…_ if you install the graphviz package from http://www.graphviz.org/Download_macos.php then you can use a command like:

+    bundle exec rake erd \
+      attributes=foreign_keys,primary_keys,timestamps,inheritance,content \
+      notation=bachman

+To generate a PDF of the database schema.

 ## Database Backups